5 Unusual Things to Do in Bangkok (Get Off the Tourist Path)

 It’s been said that one day we’ll be substituting our meat with insects and if it tastes anything like the meals I had here, then I am certainly all for it.

 If you do make the pilgrimage out to Insects in the Backyard, reserve a bit of time to explore ChangChui, the market in which it is housed.
+It’s definitely one of the most unusual things to do in Bangkok.

 This creative space features a plethora of activities – food stalls (where you can try things like custard toast – if only I had the room in my stomach at the time), novelty shops, bars, a cinema and theatre, art galleries, gardens, co-working spaces and even a barber.